linkedin/venice/docs/dev_guide/java.md

 An object allocated on the heap is not just floating there on its own, it has at least one pointer referencing it (otherwise it is unreachable and therefore eligible to garbage collection).
 That pointer might be on the stack, or it might be a field of some other object.
-Continuing with the example JVM settings above, we would be operating in the "compressed pointers" mode, meaning that they would take up 4 bytes each (if the max heap size is larger than 32 GB, then pointers cannot be compressed and take up 8 bytes each).
+Continuing with the example JVM settings above, we would be operating in the "compressed pointers" mode, meaning that they would take up 4 bytes each (if the max heap size is >= 32 GB, then pointers cannot be compressed and take up 8 bytes each).
 And so the size of the pointer needs to be added to the heap size of the object itself, in order to calculate its full memory cost.

 If we assume the use of recommended factory methods, and we add the pointer size, then we get the following sizes: